 Alexia without agraphia (also known as occipital alexia or pure alexia) and alexia with agraphia (parietal-temporal alexia or central alexia) were extensively corroborated during the following years.
 They represent the classic alexic syndromes.
-A third, clinically distinct alexia syndrome, frontal alexia, which is associated with pathology in the frontal language areas, has been proposed (18).
-Reading difficulties in cases of right hemisphere pathology, on the other hand, have been noted since long ago.
-Some mentions of spatial alexia and visuospatial reading disorders associated with right-hemisphere damage are found in the neurology and neuropsychology literature (51).
-Only a few studies, however, have approached the visuospatial reading defects using large samples of patients with right hemisphere pathology (Hecaen 1972; 07).
+A third clinically distinct alexia syndrome, frontal alexia, which is associated with pathology in the frontal language areas, was later proposed (19).
+A fourth form of alexia, spatial alexia, has been associated with right-hemisphere damage (52; 07).

 The linguistic and cognitive approaches to alexia required the development of models for normal reading.
-Several partially coincidental cognitive models of normal reading have been proposed (28; 24).
-In general, most of these models propose that after the initial letter identification, reading proceeds along 2 linguistically different routes: (1) the direct route, wherein the written word is associated with a visual word in the lexicon memory; and (2) the indirect route, wherein the written word is transformed in a spoken word following a graphophonemic set of rules, and the meaning of the word is attained through its phonological mediation.
-If 1 or the other of these reading systems is altered, different error patterns can be observed.
+Several partially coincidental cognitive models of normal reading have been proposed (30; 26).
+In general, most of these models propose that after the initial letter identification, reading proceeds along two linguistically different routes: (1) the direct route, wherein the written word is associated with a visual word in the lexicon memory; and (2) the indirect route, wherein the written word is transformed in a spoken word following a graphophonemic set of rules, and the meaning of the word is attained through its phonological mediation.
+If one or the other of these reading systems is altered, different error patterns can be observed.
 In some cases, both systems can be disrupted simultaneously.

 The classic alexic syndromes will be initially described.
 The subtypes of alexias included in the psycholinguistic models are further presented.
 Finally, mention is made to alexia in aphasia, hemialexia following section of the posterior corpus callosum, and alexia in phonological and logographic writing systems.

-Two subtypes of pure alexia have been proposed (90).
+Two subtypes of pure alexia have been proposed (91).
 Disconnection alexia is associated with posterior and dorsal lesions involving the splenium of the corpus callosum or the paraventricular white matter.
 This subtype is frequently associated with visual deficits.
 Cortical alexia follows more ventral lesions in the occipito-temporal cortex.
-The visual word form area is damaged; an isolated pure alexia results.
+The visual word form area is damaged, and an isolated pure alexia results.

 • Some difficulties in the recognition of the spatial orientation in letters.